This video is important for you to watch, especially if you record PowerPoint or Keynote slide shows, or create software demonstrations.

 Sometimes that’s not possible, like when you’re recording a PowerPoint slideshow.
 And when that happens you get too much information – too much detail and the text is too small to read on the resulting video.

-So, if you have no choice but to record your full computer screen, the easiest thing to do is to change the resolution of your computer monitor to a smaller size.
+If you have no choice but to record your full computer screen, the easiest thing to do is to change the resolution of your computer monitor to a smaller size.

-Watch the video to see how to change the screen resolution settings, and see what happens to the screen recording when you do that.
+Watch the video above to see how to change the screen resolution settings, and see what happens to the screen recording when you do that.

 When you change the screen resolution, you effectively enlarge your video so that people can see smaller details and read text better.